Ashwinkumar26/19EC306-Analog-and-Digital-Communication-Lab/Exp 2 FSK.md

-### EXPT NO 2 : SIMULATION OF AMPLITUDE SHIFT KEYING
+### EXPT NO 2 : SIMULATION OF FREQUENCY SHIFT KEYING
 ### DATE :
 ### AIM:
- To implement ASK using MATLAB.
+ To implement FSK using MATLAB.
- SOFTWARE REQUIRED: MATLAB
+ ### SOFTWARE REQUIRED:
+ MATLAB
  ### PROGRAM

  clc; clear all; close all; fc=input('Enter the freq of Sine Wave carrier:'); fp=input('Enter the